-The government has plans for this green jewel to become the first ecologic island of the world, and investments in solar panel farms and wind tribune parks are being made.
-Sumba’s economy is now heading steadily into growth.
+The government has plans for Sumba to become the first ecological island of the world, and investment in solar panel farms and wind tribune parks are already being processed.
+Sumba’s economy is steadily growing.

 Sumba is a developing destination, which is part of its current rustic charm.
-Without a fully established infrastructure, road networks remain rustic, and subsequent accommodation and services basic, and suited to adventurers seeking unspoiled charm.
+Without a fully established infrastructure, road networks remain rudimentary, and subsequent accommodation and services basic; perfect for adventurers seeking unspoiled charm.

 Yet there is also a growing luxury sector in Sumba, with one of its resorts being named the best hotel in the world by Travel+Leisure magazine.
 The island currently attracts around 10,000 tourists each year, but with celebrities such as the Beckhams and Jennifer Lawrence inadvertently raising awareness of its appeal, that is destined to increase as property development sets in and the number of quality accommodation and amenities rises.

 Sumba is an island primed for development, but respect and care is essential.
 Projects that enhance opportunities for locals and maximise the island’s unique features, such as its rugged coastline with untouched bays, lagoons and key surf spots, are always welcome.